 Department of Civil Engineering, Santa Clara University

-© Department of Civil Engineering, Santa Clara University
+© 1997 Department of Civil Engineering, Santa Clara University, All rights reserved.

 Serrette, Reynaud; Encalada, Jose; Hall, Georgi; Matchen, Brandon; Nguyen, Hoang; Williams, Alexander; and Light Gauge Steel Research Group, "Additional Shear Wall Values for Light Weight Steel Framing (draft)" (1997).
-AISI-Specifications for the Design of Cold-Formed Steel Structural Members.
-Paper 47.
+American Iron and Steel Institute (AISI) Specifications, Standards, Manuals and Research Reports (1946 - present).
+47.